brucelike/image_colorization/README.md

 -- put remian images into directory '/data/val'

 ## metrics
--- As the network is a regressor based approach, thus I select L1loss, other potential loss is MSELoss,

-you could set it on train.py
+-- As the network is a regressor based approach, thus I select L1loss, other potential loss is MSELoss, you could set it on train.py

 -- the performance is the average loss which can evalaute the pixel level percision
 ## Parameter config
--- set your hyparameters in config.py e.g. train_folder, val_folder, epoch etc.
+-- set your hyparameters in config.py e.g. train_folder, val_folder, epoch, batch size etc.

 -- set the temprature parameter T in config.py